 *Please be aware our repair and restore services only apply to furniture made by us in our previous Marion road factory (1972 to 1998) and our Port road factory (1999 to current)

 This page contains info regarding the care of your new furniture plus repairs or lacquer restoration.
 Our premium modern lacquers are highly scratch resistant, alcohol, heat and moisture resistant while being relatively maintenance free.
 A slightly damp cloth is all that is required to clean lacquered surfaces and soapy water from the kitchen sink for sticky spills.
 Immediately dry the area.
 Wipe in straight lines with the grain.
-Constantly damp surfaces will eventually leach through the polish and cause cracking of the polish and timber.
+Constantly damp surfaces can eventually leach through the polish and cause cracking of the polish and even the timber.

 Silicone based furniture polish such as Mr Sheen adds nothing to the surface but a slimy, sticky film that traps dust and germs.
 The worst thing about a silicone build up is when the time arrives it refresh the lacquer, new new coat simply wont stick therefore MUCH more work is required to remove all the silicone that has permeated the surface before a new coat of lacquer can be applied.

 Be sure to wipe up spilled liquid before they have a chance to cause any problems e.g. tannins from red wine, food acids, oranges and beetroot etc. Although paint stripped wont touch it, some perfumes, essential oils and nail polish remover will attack the lacquer.

 Placemats are also recommended and fabric ones are best, plastic may react with the polish and cork placemats can have a gritty residue.
 Clean new placemats before use.
 Too hot for your hand, too hot for your table.
 Placemats should be used for hot items fresh off the stove or microwave.